Eutropios/WarMAC/docs/source/cli/average.rst

 .. option:: -r, --radiant

-   Calculates the price statistic of the relic with a radiant refinement instead of with an intact refinement.
+   Calculates the price statistic of the relic at a radiant refinement instead of at an intact refinement.
 This option cannot be used together with the :option:`warmac average --maxrank` option.

 .. option:: -b, --buyers